pcorey/pcorey.github.io/_posts/2017-05-08-graphql-authentication-with-elixir-and-absinthe.markdown

 Thankfully, once you wrap your head around the basic strategies and building blocks involved, the end solution easily falls into place.
 Authorization and authentication in a GraphQL-based system isn’t much different than in any other system.

-Next week, we’ll move on to answering the second set of question raised in the beginning of this article.
+Next week, we’ll move on to answering the second set of questions raised in the beginning of this article.
 How do we manage user sessions on the front-end of our application?

 Stay tuned!